 HOW TO APPLY FOR SOCIAL SECURITY DISABILITY BENEFITS IF YOU HAVE OBESITY

 If your obesity is severe enough that it interferes with your ability to perform daily living activities and work, then talk to your doctor about documenting your residual functional capacity (RFC).
-You will need to file for disability benefits with the SSA.
+You will need to file for SSD and SSI benefits with the SSA.
 You can do this online on the Social Security’s website.

 CANNON DISABILITY HAS THE EXPERIENCE YOU NEED TO WIN BENEFITS

-Cannon Disability Law is one of the best disability firms.
+Cannon Disability Law is one of the best law firms for winning Social Security benefits.
 We are known as one of the best Social Security Disability firms in Las Vegas, Nevada.
-Our representatives are also members of the National Organization of Social Security Claimant’s Representatives.
+Our attorneys are also members of the National Organization of Social Security Claimant’s Representatives.

 CANNON DISABILITY LAW CAN HELP YOU IN YOUR OBESITY CASE

-As a result, we offer a free consultation.
+As a result, we offer a free review of your case.
 If you call, then there is no obligation to become a client.
 You can ask us questions.
 We will answer.
-Even if we don’t accept representation in your case, we will still try to help you.
-Likewise, we will answer your questions about your obesity disability case.
+Even if we don’t accept your case, we will still try to help you.
+Likewise, we will answer your questions about your obesity case.